 The original ancestor protein looked like a blob, as many proteins do, with a backbone in the shape of what’s known as a ‘TIM barrel’:

 To the untrained eye, all of the descendent proteins looked the same as the original.
-But they had subtle changes, in the parts coloured pink in the picture of the protein above.
+But they had subtle changes, in the parts coloured pink in the picture of the green protein here.
 These changes were mainly in the active site, the part of the protein that carries out the chemical reaction, i.e. the ‘business’ end of the protein.
 The rest of the protein is structural, there to hold the active site parts in the right place.

 These small changes resulted in big differences in the way the proteins carried out their chemical reactions, and therefore how well the bacteria survived and multiplied.
 The researchers could directly relate the changes in the shape of the proteins to the improved growth of the bacteria as they evolved.